- Facilities Planning & Campus Development (FPC)

 - Why do I need to get an electrical assessment when I purchase equipment that requires electricity?

 Answer: Whether you are plugging in an electric heater or an industrial piece of shop equipment the building electrical system may not be able to support it.
 Older buildings (built before 1990’s) have very limited electrical capacity that can be overloaded easily.
 Larger pieces of equipment may require special circuits to handle the required electrical load.
 If the electrical capacity has to be increased the work could far exceed the cost of the equipment.
 Costs could include a new transformer, circuit panel, wiring and design costs that could be several thousand dollars.

 - Why do the lights suddenly go off in my classroom?

 Answer: Newer lighting systems utilize occupancy motion sensors which are required by Title 24 to conserve energy.
 Lighting is activated when it senses motion in the room.
 If there is little or no movement in the room the sensor assumes no one is in the room and the lights go off.
-If this happens on a regular basis please submit a work request so the sensor can be adjusted.
+If this happens on a regular basis please submit a Facilities Services Work Request so the sensor can be adjusted.